YinkaJoy/LITA_CAPSTONE-PROJECT/README.md

 ### Data Cleaning and Preparation
 ---
- In the intial phase when i got the data, I performed the following action;
+ In the intial phase when I got the data, I performed the following action;
   1. Data loading and Inspection
   2. Removed duplicates
   3. Data Cleaning and Formatting